fmawelle/ediViewer/README.md

 ### Supported Actions

-View edi Transactions in a file
+1. View edi Transactions in a file

     -   Load the file to the viewer using Open File menu
     -   Once the file is open, single click the file to see list of transactions
     -   Single click on the transaction (name) to see details of the transaction (application/transaction)

-Search Transaction by first, last, and/or middle names
+2. Search Transaction by first, last, and/or middle names

-Search in file by keywords
+3. Search in file by keywords

     -   Double click the file name to search by within the file by name or keyword

-Edit and Extract Individual transactions into separate files
+4. Edit and Extract Individual transactions into separate files

     -   Double click on the transaction name to extract a file

+**Note:** Due to size limitations, I was not able to upload the database file, but i can provide that upon request.
+Contact me if you need it.